 4k video quality is amazing.
 The oversampled 4k looks incredible with adequate lighting, with sharply rendered details and color.
 Low-light video quality is also great, about on par with its predecessor.
 Noise is inevitable with less light, but generally speaking, you'll get very high-quality videos out of this camera, with plenty of dynamic range.

 The sensor has an improved readout speed compared to the Canon EOS R6, so there's a noticeable improvement in rolling shutter.
-Though there's still some skewing with quick pans and faster camera movements, it's a lot less noticeable overall.
+There's still some skewing with quick pans and faster camera movements, but it's a lot less noticeable overall.
+Still, if you're looking for a camera with less rolling shutter effect, consider the Nikon Z 6III, which has a partially stacked sensor that gives it an advantage here.

-The camera can record at up to 120 fps in 1080p, which is great for slow-motion video, though it can only record at 120 fps without sound.
+The camera can record at up to 120 fps in 1080p, which is great for slow-motion video, though it can only record at 120 fps in its dedicated slow-motion mode, which doesn't record any sound.

 The autofocus performs just as well in 1080p.
-The tracking is very quick and very accurate—you're unlikely to lose focus regardless of subject type.
+The tracking is very quick and very accurate—you're unlikely to lose focus regardless of what subject you're recording.

 Rolling shutter effect is much less pronounced in 1080p.
 There's still some slight distortion when panning the camera very quickly, but it's minimal.

-You have all your standard inputs and outputs on the left side of the camera.
+You have all your standard inputs and outputs on the camera's left side.
 However, unlike the Sony α7 IV, it uses a Micro HDMI port rather than a full-sized HDMI, which can be a bit of a hassle, as you'll likely need an adapter.
 Still, connectivity options are good, and the rubber flaps feel sturdy.